UVic president offers condolences after two students killed in bus crash - BC Local News

 The University of Victoria is offering condolences to families and loved ones after two students were killed in a mid-Island bus crash on Friday evening.

-University president Jamie Cassels released a statement Saturday acknowledging the grief felt by those who interacted with the two students on a daily basis – classmates, professors, roommates and friends.
+University president Jamie Cassels released a statement Saturday acknowledging the grief felt by those who interacted with the two students on a daily basis.

+“We also grieve with those closest to these members of our campus community, including roommates, friends, classmates and professors who were in contact with them during their time on campus,” he said.

-Cassels also noted that the university has facilities to help the campus community process the incident.
+Cassels noted that the university has facilities to help the campus community process the incident.

-“Anyone needing assistance or counseling services over the weekend is encouraged to call campus security,” he said in a statement.
+“Anyone needing assistance or counseling services over the weekend is encouraged to call campus security,” he said.

 Faculty and university staff were also invited to contact the support services available to them.